State Farm: Julian v. State Farm

 State Farm was hit with a class-action lawsuit in California for allegedly breaching its contracts with drivers.
 The lead plaintiff, Joan St. Julian, claims that State Farm violated the law by failing to pay sales tax to drivers when reimbursing them for the "actual cash value" of their cars that were deemed total losses.
 According to the lawsuit, State Farm systematically underpaid claims made by thousands of consumers who experienced total vehicle loss.
 The lawsuit alleges that State Farm processed around 115,000 total loss claims during the relevant period, with approximately 10 percent of those claims not being paid the sales tax owed.

-Wildfires and subsequent damages
+Wildfire and hailstorm damages

 State Farm pulls out of California due to wildfire risk

 As of May 27, 2023, State Farm has ceased accepting new applicants for business and personal casualty insurance in California.
 State Farm states that this decision was made due to "historic increases in construction costs outpacing inflation, rapidly growing catastrophe exposure, and a challenging reinsurance market."
 California has had over 15,000 wildfires from 2021 to 2023, partially due to a dry, windy and hot climate.
 More than 2.7 million people live in "very high fire hazard severity zones".

+In May 2026, California Insurance Commissioner Ricardo Lara announced that the state was seeking millions of dollars in penalties against State Farm following a regulatory investigation into the company's handling of claims arising from the January 2025 Los Angeles-area wildfires, including the Palisades and Eaton fires.
+The California Department of Insurance reviewed 220 randomly selected claims and identified nearly 400 violations, including underpayment and inadequate or delayed claims processing.
+State Farm received more than 11,000 claims from the wildfires, representing approximately one-third of all claims filed statewide.
+Lara initiated the investigation in June 2025 after policyholders reported delays and mishandling of claims related to home damage and smoke contamination.
+The final penalty amount was to be recommended by an administrative judge and finalized by the commissioner.
+State Farm was the second insurer to face state action over its LA wildfire claims handling; the California FAIR Plan faced separate proceedings over the denial of smoke damage claims.

+State Farm denies claims for hail damage

+Several lawsuits in Oklahoma alleges State Farm failing to pay out claims for hail damage in 2024.
+As of April 2026, more than 600 lawsuits were pending against State Farm in Oklahoma alone.